 We THANK YOU in advance for this fantastic gesture to help.

-We now work with several schools to include – Shree Mahendra Jyoti – Gorkha, Saritas School – Gorkha.
-Madhus School, Barpak, (3 hours bus from Gorkha)
+We now work with several schools to include – Shree Mahendra Jyoti – Gorkha, Bal Mandir, Gorkha, Sansari High School (11/2 hours by bus from Gorkha), Barpak, (3 hours)

 Former Shree Mahendra Headmaster and Vice Chair of GDHEDS Laxman Archarya is responsible for the programme and works with the Headmaster to select and equip the children.